CedricDamais/Reinforcement-Learning-DQN/README.md

 ![DQN Key Metrics](results/breakout/dqn_key_metrics.png)

-The training curves show the evolution of key metrics over 10 million frames:
-- **Average Reward**: Steady improvement from ~0.2 to ~2.0+ per episode
-- **Average Q-value**: Increases from ~0.04 to ~1.5, indicating better value estimation
-- **Epsilon (ε)**: Linear decay from 1.0 to 0.1 over 1M frames, balancing exploration/exploitation
-- **Loss**: Stabilizes after initial learning phase, showing convergence
+The training curves show steady improvement in average reward (~0.2 to 2.0+) and Q-value estimates (~0.04 to 1.5) over 10 million frames, with epsilon linearly decaying from 1.0 to 0.1 and loss stabilizing after the initial learning phase.

 ### Model Architecture Metrics